Artilleryjoe/Masters-Degree-Labs/README.md

 ---
 ## Lab Index
-Labs organized by course and lab number.
+Labs are organized by course and lab number.

 ### CMGT:559-Managing-Risk-and-Security-vs-Opportunity